ibm-cloud-docs/vpc/vpc-regions-and-subnets.md

 us-south-3   | 10.240.128.0/18
 {: caption="Table 1.
 Address prefixes assigned to a zone in a region" caption-side="top"}

+If you don't want these default address prefixes, you can choose to not assign default address prefixes when you create your VPC.
+For example, add the `"address_prefix_management": "manual"` parameter when you create the VPC by using the API.

 To bring your own subnets:
 1. Create a VPC.
 2. For each zone in which you plan to create subnets, create one or more address prefixes.